 - a) In order to ensure maximum credibility, exhibits are based on GLIC nationwide experience through December 31, 2019, for all the forms similar to the ones affected by this filing.
-Projected earned premiums and incurred claims are based on the assumptions described in Section 8 of this actuarial memorandum; - b) Although this block was priced under the Loss Ratio regulation, GLIC is not attempting to achieve a 60% loss ratio over the life of the block; in fact, the lifetime loss ratio after approval and implementation of this rate action will be substantially higher.
+Projected earned premiums and incurred claims are based on the assumptions described in Section 8 of this actuarial memorandum: - b) Although this block was priced under the Loss Ratio regulation, GLIC is not attempting to achieve a 60% loss ratio over the life of the block; in fact, the lifetime loss ratio after approval and implementation of this rate action will be substantially higher.
 This self-limited lifetime loss ratio does not imply that it represents either acceptable measures of profitability or minimum thresholds for future rate increase filings; - c) The nationwide premium has been restated at Maryland level, only reflecting your state's approved rate increases, in order to avoid subsidization among states; - d) The proposed rate increase has been assumed to be implemented on August 1, 2021 in the projections; - e) Lifetime projections of earned premiums and incurred claims reflecting all the prior approved rate increases in Maryland are set forth in Exhibits Ia, Ib and Ic.
-Lifetime projections of earned premiums and incurred claims reflecting all the prior approved rate increases in Maryland and the proposed rate increase are set forth in Exhibits IIa, IIb and IIc; and - f) Historical and projected earned premiums and incurred claims include provisions for waiver of premium.
+Lifetime projections of earned premiums and incurred claims reflecting all the prior approved rate increases in Maryland and the proposed rate increase are set forth in Exhibits IIa, IIb and IIc; - f) We believe that this filing is not under the scope of the Rate Stability regulation; however, we have voluntarily applied the 58%/85% test, as demonstrated in Exhibit III; and - g) Historical and projected earned premiums and incurred claims include provisions for waiver of premium.